Thought-Weaver/Pandemaniac/README.md

-# Rankmaniac
+# Pandemaniac
-The Rankmaniac project for CS 144 at Caltech!
+The Pandemaniac project for CS 144 at Caltech!